blakeb211/predict-diffusion-constant/README.md

 ## Benefits of the method
 - This model is easy to interpet by inspecting the size and sign of the feature coefficients.
-  - E.g. The (1/sqrt(MM)) feature increases when the MM gets smaller, and the diffusion constant increases, and all the (1/sqrt(MM)) coefficients are positive.
-I.e. The diffusion constant "goes as" the 1/sqrt(MM) term and thus has a positive sign in the model
+  - E.g. All the (1/sqrt(MM)) coefficients are positive which means that when the 1/sqrt(MM) feature increases, the diffusion constant increases.
+I.e. The diffusion constant "goes as" the 1/sqrt(MM) term.
+Since increasing the MM decreases the term, we can infer that more massive molecules diffuse more slowly than lighter molecules (and vice versa).
   - The same logic holds for the Volume term, 1/ ( Vol^(1/3) ).
 The diffusion constant varies in the same direction as this term, so its model coefficients are postiive.
   - All the dipole moment coefficients are negative, indicating that when all other factors are equal, a higher dipole moment with result in a lower diffusion constant.
 This makes sense from a molecular interaction standpoint, since molecules with stronger interaction forces with their neighbors will move more slowly through a medium.
   - The model yields an approximation for the diffusion limit at each temperature by applying it to the (MM = 1, Volume = 0, Dipole = 0) feature vector at each temperature.